mazx4960/Website-Blog/README.md

 * Wall page to allow other users to post

 ### Minor updates
-* Tidy up the code using blueprints
 * Add time stamp to comments
 * Private messaging function
 * Add API token authentication
 * More robust User authentication system

 ### Completed updates
+* Tidy up the code using blueprints
+* Reorganisation of flask app
 * Fix the google API OAuth error (Allow a redirect link to authenticate google account)
 * Separating Blog title and Blog Content
 * Setting a blog post to be seen by: myself, friends or everyone